Rowno/roland.codes/app/content/blog/2014-02-19-browser-search-engine-shortcuts.md

 ---
 layout: blog-post.html
 title: Browser search engine shortcuts
 description: A quick method for adding shortcuts that will change your life in a really cool way.
 Because I said so.
-tags: [tools]
 commentsIssueId: 22
 ---